-Two things are important to note about CGT.
+Two things are important to note about Capital Gains Tax.
 Firstly it's a tax on the gain you make, not the total amount you sell something for.
 Secondly, not every gain you make is subject to this tax – there are some exceptions.
-You only pay CGT when you sell:
+You only pay Capital Gains Tax when you sell:

 - Personal possessions worth £6,000 or more, with the exception of your car.

-- Your main home – but this is only subject to CGT on any gains if you’ve let it out, it's used for business or it's more than 5,000 square metres.
+- Your main home – but this is only subject to Capital Gains Tax on any gains if you’ve let it out, it's used for business or it's more than 5,000 square metres.

 - Shares that aren’t in an Individual Savings Account (ISA) or a Personal Equity Plan (PEP).

 - Units in a unit trust.

 - Certain bonds (not including Premium Bonds and Qualifying Corporate Bonds).